narcisolobo/python-august-2023/06-belt-review/dad-jokes/README.md

 # Python Belt Exam Guidelines
 I highly recommend that you prepare your exam project in advance.
 You should at least have a working login and registration component already tested and working.
+Have at least one user registered in your database.

 A red belt will require implementation of a one-to-many relationship between users and some other table.
 This other table cannot be pre-coded, but it can be generated from a boilerplate model that you prep beforehand.
 Use the replace all feature in VS Code and remember to preserve case.

+Once you create the second table in your ERD, seed it with at least one or two rows.

 ## Project Directory Structure
 Screen shot of typical directory structure: